-The combine operation expects on its input a list of tuples (two-element lists) considered to be ke [key1, value1, key2, value2, key1, value3, key3, value4 ...]) with potentially repeating keys.
-Whi merges the values for identical keys using the provided accumulator function and produces a ma (unique) keys to their accumulated values.
+The combine operation expects on its input a list of tuples (two-element lists) considered to be ke [key1, value1, key2, value2, key1, value3, key3, value4 ... ]) with potentially repeating keys.
+Who merges the values for identical keys using the provided accumulator function and produces a ma (unique) keys to their accumulated values.
 E.g. [a, b, c, d, a, e, c, f] will be combined into a : b+e operation on the values needs to be provided by the user as the accumulation closure.

-The accumulation function argument needs to specify a function to use for combining (accumulat belonging to the same key.
+The accumulation function argument needs to specify a function to use for combining (accumulated belonging to the same key.
 An initial accumulator value needs to be provided as well.
-Since the c processes items in parallel, the initial accumulator value will be reused multiple times.
-Thus the p allow for reuse.
-It should be either a cloneable or immutable value or a closure returning a fres each time requested.
-Good combinations of accumulator functions and reusable initial values inc
+Since the comprocesses items in parallel, the initial accumulator value will be reused multiple times.
+Thus the pallow for reuse.
+It should be either a cloneable or immutable value or a closure returning a frest each time requested.
+Good combinations of accumulator functions and reusable initial values incompared to the same key.
+An initial accumulator value needs to be provided as well.
+Since the compromediate provided as well.
+Since the compromediate reused multiple times.
+Thus the pallow for reuse.
+It should be either a cloneable or immutable value or a closure returning a frest each time requested.
+Good combinations of accumulator functions and reusable initial values incompromediates.